-Dr. Clark Wernecke Project Director, Gault Project at Texas State University and Executive Director of the Gault School of Archaeological Research, San Marcos, TX Clark Wernecke received an MBA from Northwestern University, an M.A. in Anthropology from Florida Atlantic and a Ph.D from the University of Texas at Austin.
-With a strong background in business he has specialized in the management of large archaeological projects.
-He is currently researching the history of the famous Gault site in Bell County and is the lead researcher on the incised stores… Read More →
+Dr. Clark Wernecke Project Director of the Prehistory Research Project at the University of Texas at Austin and Executive Director of the Gault School of Archaeological Research, San Marcos, TX Clark Wernecke received an MBA from Northwestern University, an M.A. in Anthropology from Florida Atlantic and a Ph.D. from the University of Texas at Austin.
+With a strong background in business, he has specialized in the management of large archaeological projects.
+He is currently researching the history of the famous Gault site in Bell County and is the… Read More →

 Mark Kroeze Urban Forester, Texas A&M Forest Service, San Antonio, TX Mark is a graduate of the University of Minnesota.
 He is a certified forester, certified arborist and Municipal Specialist and graduate of the Municipal Foresters Institute.
 He is responsible for working with municipalities and their urban forestry programs from San Antonio to the Rio Grande Valley.
 Lissa Martinez Lissa Martinez has been interested in Urban Forestry in the San Antonio area since the great floods of 1998 and 2003, and began her involvement by attending the… Read More →